History of Czechoslovakia: Democratic Czechoslovakia (1989–1992)

+The Ladislav Adamec government governed 12 October 1988 until 10 December 1989.
+Adamec resigned on 7 December and Marián Čalfa became an interim.

+On 10 December, Gustáv Husák, longterm Leader of Czechoslovakia, appointed a government led by Čalfa (de).

-A coalition government, in which the Communist Party had a minority of ministerial positions, was formed in December 1989.
-The first free elections in Czechoslovakia since 1946 took place in June 1990 without incident and with more than 95% of the population voting.
+It was coalition government and the first government in which the Communist Party had a minority of ministerial positions.

+The first free elections in Czechoslovakia since 1946 took place on 8/9 June 1990 without incident.
+Population voting was 96.69%.

 As anticipated, Civic Forum and Public Against Violence won landslide victories in their respective republics and gained a comfortable majority in the federal parliament.
 The parliament undertook substantial steps toward securing the democratic evolution of Czechoslovakia.
 It successfully moved toward fair local elections in November 1990, ensuring fundamental change at the county and town level.

 Civic Forum found, however, that although it had successfully completed its primary objective—the overthrow of the communist regime—it was ineffectual as a governing party.
 The demise of Civic Forum was viewed by most as necessary and inevitable.

 By the end of 1990, unofficial parliamentary "clubs" had evolved with distinct political agendas.
 Most influential was the Civic Democratic Party, headed by Václav Klaus.
 Other notable parties that came into being after the split were the Czech Social Democratic Party, Civic Movement, and Civic Democratic Alliance.

 Dissolution of Czechoslovakia

 By 1992, Slovak calls for greater autonomy effectively blocked the daily functioning of the federal government.
 In the election of June 1992, Klaus's Civic Democratic Party won handily in the Czech lands on a platform of economic reform.
 Vladimír Mečiar's Movement for a Democratic Slovakia emerged as the leading party in Slovakia, basing its appeal on fairness to Slovak demands for autonomy.
 Federalists, like Havel, were unable to contain the trend toward the split.
-In July 1992, President Havel resigned.
-In the latter half of 1992, Klaus and Mečiar hammered out an agreement that the two republics would go their separate ways by the end of the year.
+On 20 July 1992, President Havel resigned.
+In the latter half of 1992, Klaus and Mečiar hammered out an agreement that the two republics would go their separate ways by the end of 1992.

 Members of Czechoslovakia's parliament (the Federal Assembly), divided along national lines, barely cooperated enough to pass the law officially separating the two nations in late 1992.
 On 1 January 1993, the Czech Republic and Slovakia were simultaneously and peacefully established as independent states.

 Relationships between the two states, despite occasional disputes about the division of federal property and the governing of the border, have been peaceful.
-Both states attained immediate recognition from the US and their European neighbors.
+Both states attained immediate diplomatic recognition from their European neighbors and the US.